 What does post-orgasm irritability have to do with ADHD?
-Maybe nothing.
+And, could it be damaging your relationship?
+Maybe not.
 Or maybe a great deal.
 As with all things concerning this highly variable condition, “your mileage may vary.”

 But think about it.
 Lovemaking, shopping, and videogaming.
 What do these three activities have in common?
 Answer: They all carry the potential to send human dopamine levels on a wild roller coaster ride, creating negative side effects that can linger for weeks.
 Irritability.
 Poor focus.
 Restlessness.
 You name it.

-Yes, you understood that correctly: Sex, specifically orgasms, can make some people with ADHD cranky.
+Yes, you understood that correctly: Sex, specifically climax, can make some people with ADHD cranky.

 Lynn, married to man with ADHD, explains her experience this way: